liam-mitchell/boss/README.txt

-are the dev/ and init/ filesystems, this means the only programs available to be loaded are trash itself (/init/bin/trash), hello (/init/bin/hello) and goodbye (/init/bin/goodbye). hello and goodbye will simply print a message to the screen and loop forever (since no exit() system call is implemented yet).
+are the dev/ and init/ filesystems, this means the only programs available to be loaded are trash itself (/init/bin/trash), hello (/init/bin/hello) and goodbye (/init/bin/goodbye). hello and goodbye will simply print a message to the screen and exit - hello will exit successfully with return code 0, while goodbye will exit with code 1. trash will wait for its child to exit, print the return value and prompt for another program.

-Also due to no exit() system call, there is no ability to wait for a child to finish executing - so trash always prints out its prompt immediately after exec() instead of executing the child then reprinting its prompt.

 trash is also unable to backspace (a crippling flaw - but nobody said it was a *good* shell ;) so you better get it right the first time!